alisola21/alisola21/README.md

 # Hello there 👋🏻

-I am Alice.
-Yes, I'm a girl and yes I'm passionate about IT and think I work in this area 👩🏻‍💻
+I am Alice, I'm passionate about IT and I work in this area as an NLP engineer👩🏻‍💻

-Just kidding, IT has no gender, it's open (source) to everyone! 🤗

 ## 🧠 Interests and areas

 I love IT in all its aspects, but I am especially passionate about

 - 🗣️  Natural Language Processing
 - 🤖  Artificial intelligence
+- 💻  Programming and developing software
 - 📊  Data Analysis
 - ♾️  DevOps
 - ☁️  Cloud Native